The Courts, Part 3: How Courts Work and Make Laws

 Infrequently, a court faces a situation in which applying an established rule of law would have an unwanted or unjust result.
 The power of the court not to apply a rule in a special situation is called equity.

 Courts, in general, are cautious about change.
 In making decisions, they usually look to what has gone before.
 They look to precedents.
 Usually, courts reject precedents only for strong reasons.

 On the other hand, each court decision adds new meaning to existing laws because the law is interpreted anew in each case.
 In this way, court-made laws-and laws in general-are constantly being redefined and changed.

 The U.S. Constitution gives Congress the power to make laws regarding patents.
 Patent and trademark laws were originally passed to protect machines or other identifiable inventions.
 The U.S. Supreme Court has found that new forms of life are similar to other inventions.
-Therefore, new forms of life, like the apple tree, could be patented.

 Similarly, court interpretations have modified laws in response to changes in values as mentioned in chapter 2.
 A good example is the landmark U.S. Supreme Court decision in 1954, Brown v.
 Topeka Board of Education (374 U.S. 483 1954).
 In effect, it said that racially segregated schools are not equal.
 They do not provide all children with "equal protection of the law."
 Many years earlier, courts looking at the same issue had held that such schools could be "separate but equal."
 The 1954 decision reflected the changed attitudes of many people.